pereldegla/twitter-trend-sentiment-analysis-world-cup-use-case/README.md

 ## Additional Notes
 The use of this can be at a much bigger scale : studying the behavior of football fans from different teams during a whole league duration and watching the score decrease as their team loses 5 home games in a row.

+This could help community manager, TV show producers or marketers to get better insights on the audience response to their content, provided the sample size is big enough.

 The project can also be further improved by using natural language processing techniques to better understand the sentiment of the tweets.